ItzBloxxy/Discord-Webhook-Network/README.md

 ## Features ✨

-- **Easy to use**: Enter your message and send it directly to your Webhook. 🗨️
+- **Easy to use**: Enter your message and send it directly to your Webhook! 🗨️
 - **Compatibility**: Works only on Windows 7 through Windows 11. 🖥️

 ## Setup ⚙️